anneglienke/101_terraform/README.md

 ## How to use Terraform

 The Github Actions worflow will initialize, validate and build a plan to your Terraform project.
-To use it, insert your AWS Credentials in Github Secrets.
+To use it, you have to insert your AWS Credentials in Github Secrets.
 This workflow won't deploy anything to your AWS account, don't worry.
-If you want it to, you can simply add step 5 (below) to it.
+If you want it to, though, you can simply add step 5 (below) to it.

-But you can also run Terraform locally, if you want.
+But you can also run Terraform and test your code locally, if you want.
 Just put your AWS Credentials in the file called `provider.tf` and then follow these steps:

 1. [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/aws-get-started)